Indirect Tax in India

-- Four benefits of indirect taxes are:
+- Four benefits of indirect taxes as opposed to direct taxes are:

 Contribution by the poorThe poor people are exempt from indirect taxes and this is the only way of reaching this section of the society.
 This meets the basic principle of making every person pay towards the growth of the country through the state governments.